Mithun2939/sql-data-warehouse-project/README.md

 ## ⚔️About me

 Hi there!
-I'm Mithun Kananathan, a third year CS student @ Western University.
+I'm Mithun Kananathan, a third year CS student @ Western University exploring the field of Data Analytics.